HV-Tech-Corporation/HV-monitor-vehicle/README.md

 email : jsg0423@naver.com

 ## Features

-Depending on our Monitoring System use case, you might need to know what features are included

 | Feature | Description |
 |---------|--------------|
 | BestShot |  Caputre Image by track ID ( YOLO, SORT )